 - You have an excellent academic record (GPA 2.75 or higher).

 - You aspire to address a significant need within a particular community.

 - You have a history of participating in campus activities and an interest in community service and volunteering.

-- You are committed to designing and implementing a Minnesota-focused service project in the 2018 Summer (8 weeks @ 40 hours per week).
+- You are committed to designing and implementing a Minnesota-focused service project in the summer of 2020 (8 weeks @ 40 hours per week, 320 hours total).

-- You are a student at one of the following private colleges or universities:
+- You are enrolled at one of the following eligible private college colleges or universities:

 - Augsburg University

 - Concordia College (Moorhead)